-Making a binder served another purpose for us.
+Making an emergency binder served another purpose for us.
 As we compiled our binder, we talked about different accounts and our finances.
-Because I am the one who takes care of paying bills, transferring money, and such, I wanted to make sure that if something happened to me, Dan would know what he needed to do, and where to find the documents he might need.
+Because I’m the one who takes care of paying bills, transferring money, and such, I wanted to make sure that if something happened to me, Dan would know what he needed to do, and where to find the documents he might need.

 He now has a much better idea of what accounts we have, and the fact that he knows where all the information is if he needs it makes me feel better.
 I pray Dan never has to deal with that, but if he does, this emergency binder (and having a will) will make things so much easier for him!

 Not just documents.
 Include pictures!